Self-EMDR vs. Therapist-Led EMDR: Understanding the Differences

 Simplified Protocol

-Self-administered EMDR typically uses a streamlined approach:
+Self-guided exercises typically use a streamlined approach:

 - Less comprehensive assessment of targets